The Galleria

 The Galleria (stylized theGalleria and also known as the Houston Galleria) is an upscale mixed-use urban development and shopping mall located in the Uptown District of Houston, Texas, United States.
 The development consists of a retail complex, the Galleria Office Towers complex, two Westin hotels, and a private health club.
 The office towers and hotels are separately owned and managed from the mall.
 It features Macy's, Nordstrom, Neiman Marcus, and Saks Fifth Avenue.

-With 3 e6sqft of space that includes 2,400,838 sqft of gross leasable area with 400 stores, the Galleria is the largest mall in Texas and tied as the second largest shopping mall in the United States.
+With 3 e6sqft of space that includes 2,400,838 sqft of gross leasable area with 400 stores, the Galleria is the largest mall in Texas and tied as the third largest shopping mall in the United States.